Guntupalli-Aditya/Electric-Vehicle-Sales-Dashboard/README.md

 # Electric-Vehicle-Sales-Dashboard
+An interactive Tableau dashboard to analyze electric vehicle sales trends, including state-wise data, EV models, and types.
+It offers clear visualizations of sales metrics and trends for better insights.
+The project utilizes data sourced from Kaggle to provide accurate and detailed analysis.
+It helps users track EV adoption patterns and identify popular models and states.
 # Overview
 This project presents an interactive dashboard analyzing electric vehicle (EV) sales data.
 The dashboard provides insights into metrics such as state-wise distribution, vehicle models, EV types, and the total number of vehicles sold.
 It aims to give a clear understanding of EV sales trends, helping stakeholders make informed decisions.